 Under FOIA, a party is entitled to a fee waiver when "disclosure of the information is in the public interest because it is likely to contribute significantly to public understanding of the operations or activities of the [Federal] government and is not primarily in the commercial interest of the requester."
 5 U.S.C. § 552(a)(4)(A)(iii).
-See also, 17 CFR § 200.80.

-First, as explained herein, the federal government acknowledges GAO's status as a media requester.
-Further, in the alternative thus, the Commission must consider four factors to determine whether a request is in the public interest: (1) whether the subject of the requested records concerns "government operations or activities," (2) whether the disclosure "is likely to contribute" to an understanding of government operations or activities, (3) whether the disclosure "is likely to contribute to public understanding" of a reasonably broad audience of persons interested in the subject, and (4) whether the disclosure is likely to contribute "significantly" to public understanding of government operations or activities.
-17 CFR § 200.80.
+First, GAO plainly qualifies as a media requester as shown by the frequency with which we broadly disseminate our work and with which our work is broadly disseminated in the news media (https://govoversight.org) showing an intention and ability to broadly disseminate responsive information.
+Further, in the alternative thus, the Agency must consider four factors to determine whether a request is in the public interest: (1) whether the subject of the requested records concerns "government operations or activities," (2) whether the disclosure "is likely to contribute" to an understanding of government operations or activities, (3) whether the disclosure "is likely to contribute to public understanding" of a reasonably broad audience of persons interested in the subject, and (4) whether the disclosure is likely to contribute "significantly" to public understanding of government operations or activities.
 As shown below, GAO and this request meet each of these factors.